Our Curriculum Overview 2022-2023

 Our vision is:

-‘Everyone is inspired to be life-long learners and to achieve our own version of success.’
+‘Everyone is inspired to be life-long learners and to achieve our version of success.’

 Thursby School is situated on the outskirts of Carlisle, in the village of Thursby.
-We currently have 116 pupils in school, of which 10 of them are part time Nursery pupils.
-(20.05.22)
+We currently have 111 pupils in school, of which 7 of them are part-time Nursery pupils.
+(07.09.22)

-We benefit from beautiful surroundings, wide open field and wild-area with views of local farming animals from the class rooms.
-Each class room (except the new classroom) has its own private outdoor area to utilise.
-Our current number on roll (NOR) is below national average for Special Educational Needs and for Free School Meals.
+We benefit from beautiful surroundings, wide-open fields and wild areas with views of local farming animals from the classrooms.
+Each classroom (except the new classroom) has a private outdoor area to utilise.
+Our current number on roll (NOR) is below the national average for Special Educational Needs and Free School Meals.

 Special Educational Needs